 I think it’s time for me to jump on the meal planning band wagon and show you all the many, many menus I’ve relied on and modified throughout the years.
 Perhaps one will work for you and the hours I spent carefully crafting these tables will not have been in vain.

-I didn’t start planning meals until we moved to New Jersey.
+I didn’t start creating a meal plan until we moved to New Jersey.
 We were on a tight budget and I planned out meals to help cut grocery costs and also work into a routine with three little ones.
 It worked great for a while.
 Once we moved into our current house I took all our favorites and created eight weeks of menus.
 We had set meals for breakfast, lunch was always a goody plate (meats, cheeses, crackers, fruit, whatever wasn’t expired, etc.) and then within eight weeks, we rotated through all our favorite meals, with repeats and leftovers built-in.

 But then I became bored and for a bit my husband’s parents lived with us so the system was disbanded and in time I adopted a blank menu system.
 Breakfast and lunch are still determined by the day but meals were added in at the beginning of the week and once decided upon, formed the basis of my grocery list.
 I still selected many of the same recipes from the previous menu system but included new favorites as well.
 I use an old recipe binder and allrecipes.com to keep track of all our potential meals.